Feelings on the semi-formal dress code vary significantly between each person.

 You are not the center of attention at a wedding if you are not the groom.
 It is a time where you want to do your best to blend in.

-On the other hand, you never want to arrive for a wedding underdressed.
+On the other hand, you never want to arrive at a wedding underdressed.
 If you have any doubts about what to wear, err on the more formal side.
 You’ll be glad you did.

 Semi-Formal Cocktail Attire